bob-smith-compass/react-final/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## props also used to pass data OUT of a Component

 ## JSX
 Babel transforms JSX into JavaScript behind the scene in react:
 [https://babeljs.io/repl](https://babeljs.io/repl)